Starting the Process Properly

 With no waiting period in Oregon, how long your divorce takes and what occurs will vary depending on a number of factors.
 If you and your spouse co-filed for divorce or your spouse does not contest your petition, then provided you two can come to an agreement on a settlement, your divorce could be completed rather quickly.
 If, however, you have more issues that need resolution or your spouse contests the divorce, then your divorce may last longer.

-Working with an Oregon Divorce Attorney
+Working with an Oregon Attorney

-Whether you have questions about divorce or are ready to get started, it is crucial to work with a divorce attorney capable of handling your case and helping you work through your marital issues.
+Whether you have questions about divorce or are ready to get started, it is crucial to work with an attorney capable of handling your case and helping you work through your marital issues.
 Levine Law Center LLC has worked with numerous clients on their divorces and has helped them achieve the best possible outcome.
 Let us do the same for you.

-To set up a consultation with our Oregon divorce attorneys, call us at (503) 433-8340 or visit our website and fill out an online form.
+To set up a consultation with our Oregon attorneys, call us at (503) 433-8340 or visit our website and fill out an online form.